dialex/start-testing/docs/tools/oracles.md

 - **History**: Is the new version coherent is the older ones?
   - _e.g. feature X existed in the previous version and now it's gone_
 - **Image**: Does it match the brand?
 Does it affect the reputation?
-  - _e.g. colors don't match the company guidelines_
+  - _e.g. colours don't match the company guidelines_
-  - _e.g. the choise of words/images might sound aggressive for culture X_
+  - _e.g. the choice of words/images might sound aggressive for culture X_
 - **Compare**: How does it compare with competitors?
   - _e.g. players in our market solve X by doing Y and there's no added value in doing it differently_
 - **Claims**: Does the product match what the sales/marketing says about it?